 Upon application approval, eligible candidates will be notified via email, of their eligibility to sit for the examination and invited to register and pay for their examination on the ABPM website.

-Scheduling for the 2017 exam will be conducted through the National Board of Medical Examiners (NBME) and the Prometric scheduling systems.
-Within 7-10 days after eligible candidates register and pay for their examination through the ABPM website, instructions to access scheduling permits are sent via email.
+Scheduling for the 2018 exam will be conducted through the National Board of Medical Examiners (NBME) and the Prometric scheduling systems.
+Within 7-10 business days (on average) after eligible candidates register and pay for their examination through the ABPM website, instructions to access scheduling permits are sent via email.

 This scheduling permit, and the information contained in it, is required to schedule examinations through Prometric, and for admission to the testing area on the day of the scheduled exam.
 Please verify this information prior to scheduling your appointment.